gaderas/crowdictionary/README.md

 ----

 *   When the mysql library throws an exception (like "/Users/germoad/crowdictionary/node_modules/mysql/lib/protocol/Parser.js:82") hit kills the server
-*   Sometimes (when infinite scroll pages are hit), the browser history is polluted with lots of wrong and unnecessary entries
+*   ~~Sometimes (when infinite scroll pages are hit), the browser history is polluted with lots of wrong and unnecessary entries~~
 *   After hitting "/login?contributorAccountCreated=1" by hand, OK is not getting rid of the Info component
+*   On visiting "edit profile" page when logged out, we should redirect to "login" or show some message, instead of plain 404.

 Sample requests
 ----